afnashamila/safety-stock-optimization/README.md

 - The analysis identified that the company's core stockout problem was **distribution failure to depots**, not safety stock quantity — a structural finding beyond the formula comparison
 ---
 Business Impact
-Provided a statistically grounded alternative to an ad hoc weighted average formula, incorporating a target service level (90%) for the first time
+Provided a statistically grounded alternative to an ad hoc weighted average formula, incorporating a target service level (90%) for the first time.

-Introduced a reorder point system — the company previously had no formal trigger for restocking Identified the root cause of stockouts: distribution failure to depots, not formula design — a finding with direct strategic implications
+Introduced a reorder point system — the company previously had no formal trigger for restocking.

+Identified the root cause of stockouts: distribution failure to depots, not formula design — a finding with direct strategic implications.

-Delivered grade-wise formula assignments for all 105 SKUs, making the model operationally actionable without requiring one-size-fits-all assumptions
+Delivered grade-wise formula assignments for all 105 SKUs, making the model operationally actionable without requiring one-size-fits-all assumptions.

 Recommended a depot-first stocking strategy: fill each depot to its safety stock level before applying reorder logic — directly addressing the peak-season shortage problem
 ---
 Tools Used